MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 **Level 4 - Mental Model**: User don't know their way around data, therefore we should Power Platform down, so user don't break things

-*"What can we now do about it?
-Make people aware of the broken system that doesn't meet our needs anymore, and that forces people into workarounds, unhealthy work ethics, and poor connection to their organization.*
+Now what can we now do about it?
+With our considerations behind a governance concept, we can make people aware of the broken system that doesn't meet the needs anymore, and that forces people into workarounds, unhealthy work ethics, and poor connection to their organization.

 > Please stop trying to fix users when we need to fix this system.

 If we want to get a different event or outcome, we have to work on the underlying issue, the root of the problem.
 In order to change the outcome on the event level, we have to change our mental model first.
 To make it easier, I will turn the iceberg model upside down: